ImpeccablePixels/projects/README.md

 # All projects
 All links for my projects under this account.

-## Table of Contents
+## Contents of this Repository

-- Installation
-- Usage
-- Contributing
-- License
-- Contact
+- Html file linking almost all of my projects to their URL.